 4. Coworking Spaces

 If you find yourself alone in a digital nomad hubspot and you don’t like or use facebook, look for your nearest coworking space.
-There is almost always a cost involved; some are more expensive than others.
-But it is a great way to meet people as you work.
+It’s always an excellent option, particularly for building those professional networks.
+There is almost always a cost involved; some are more expensive than others but at least you can guarantee they’ll have great Wifi ;-).

 Coworking spaces normally hold workshops and events so again they are a great central spot to get connected.
 If there is more than one coworking space in the area, try a few to find the place you like the best.
 As an added note, if there are local coworking groups set up by locals from the area, be sure to visit them as well and not just give all your money to the bigger companies that have parachuted in.
 It’s just a nice way to support the local community, so do bear that in mind.